kopp/action-delete-release/ReadMe.md

-# Delete an existing release before re-creating it
+# Delete an existing release

+In the following example, delete a previously existing release before creating a new one with the same tag.

 ```yml
 name: Main